-For some reason, Google’s only offering the Pixel Watch in one size that’s more suited to smaller wrists.
+For some reason, Google only offers the Pixel Watch in one size that suits smaller wrists.
 The battery life also leaves plenty to be desired, falling well short of the Samsung Galaxy Watch 5’s two-day endurance.

 We don’t think you should get it over the Samsung, but it’s there if you’re a staunch Google fan.